 Although I struggled with ITP, I continued going to school, eventually played limited sports again, and found myself interested in acting.
 Since my sports were limited acting was an excellent outlet for me to express myself and to further expand upon my already highly developed imagination.
 I began by going to a comedy camp one summer, followed by a drama camp the next year.
 The following year I landed a part in a local play.
 It was there that I met people who put me in touch with an acting management company.
 I’ve been signed with them since I was twelve and have done numerous commercials, educational videos, some daytime drama shows, and am a member of SAG and AFTRA.
 My parents were always honest with me about the money I made from acting (which is not typical of many parents in the business) and told me to save the money until I had a true need to use it.
 I knew that one day I would use this money to help people.

-After my first commercial, I donated the money that I earned from acting to Tomorrows Children in Hackensack, NJ and purchased video games for the patients at the center.
+After my first commercial, I donated the money that I earned from acting to Tomorrows Children in Hackensack, NJ and purchased video game consoles (& games) for the patients at the center.
 I remembered that when I was a kid and need to make regular hospital visits at the height of my illness, I always looked forward to getting a toy on the way home (usually an action figure).
 I hoped to give other patients at the hospital who were less fortunate than I was the same sense of positive anticipation.
 Many of the families I saw were severely impacted by their child’s struggle with cancer, and suffered financially due to medical expenses.
 At the time, I remembered wanting my donation to help in a way that would truly mean something to the patients.
 At 12 years old, the best way that I knew how to make that impact was to distract them from their treatment, and offer them the simple but effective amusement of video games.
 After this first donation, I knew that I would be doing more in the future.

 For no apparent reason, my platelet count eventually surged above the critical level and is now well within the normal range.
 It felt like a miracle, and I decided from that point forward to make it count.
 Children are diagnosed with cancer all too frequently.
 Often times their parents are not able to afford proper medical care, and sometimes even the basic necessities their child deserves.
 I decided to make it my mission to see that these children receive proper care and are provided with accommodations to make their struggle with cancer a tolerable one.
-In February of 2006, I founded Childhood Cancer Society, a 501 (c) (3) non-profit organization dedicated to directly helping families afflicted with childhood cancer.
+In February of 2006, I founded Childhood Cancer Society, a 501 (c) (3) non-profit organization dedicated to directly helping families struggling with childhood cancer.

 Since its inception people like you have given me the opportunity to raise money to help many families struggling with childhood cancer.
 With your continued help and support, my goal is to expand our impact and be able to fill more patient requests across the country.
 Please feel free to explore our site and make a donation to show your support.
 These funds will be allocated to families who need help in meeting their children’s needs.